Sunday, July 29, 2018

 November 15, 2017 - PWM

 But.....we need to do more.
 The Narcissus has a story to tell.
 A story that needs to be told.
 A story that deserves to be told.
-For the people that built the PLI.
+For the people who built the PLI.
 For the people that had the line built through their farmlands.
-For the People that worked for the PLI.
-The millions of people that traveled for so many different reasons are on this line.
+For the People who worked for the PLI.
+The millions of people who traveled for so many different reasons are on this line.
 For all those people whose lives and communities were changed by the PLI.
 The Narcissus can be the champion for the PLI.
 The Narcissus alone has the pedigree to be the common thread that connects all storylines inherent to the PLI.

 November 15, 2017 - PWM